Jacksonville

 What help with funeral or cremation expenses is there for low-income or uninsured families in Jacksonville?

-More families are finding themselves in a position of not being able to pay for funeral expenses.
+More families are unable to pay for funeral expenses.
 Unfortunately, there is very limited public or state assistance for funeral costs.
 The state takes care of any indigent deaths (as is their responsibility), but this is done by means of a pauper burial or cremation.
-Social Security offers a $255 death benefit payment (if qualifying), and the funeral director will assist you with claiming this.
+Social Security offers a $255 death benefit payment (if you qualify), and the funeral director will assist you with claiming it.

 For further guidance, read our article ‘What do I do if I Can’t Afford a Funeral’.